Skip to content

 Villanova entered the national title game against North Carolina as the underdog.

-While Villanova kept it close, the Tar Heels pulled away toward the end of the first half.
-North Carolina led by seven points and was going for nine until Josh Hart blocked Justin Jackson.
-Phil Booth then made a difficult mid-range jump shot to cut Villanova’s deficit to five as the first half clock expired.
+While the Wildcats kept it close, the Tar Heels pulled away toward the end of the first half.
+North Carolina led by seven points and was going for nine when Josh Hart chased down and blocked Justin Jackson.
+Phil Booth then made a difficult midrange jump shot to cut Villanova’s deficit to five as the first-half clock expired.

-Booth ended the game with a season-high 20 points, shooting 6-for-7 from the field, including 2-for-2 in three-pointers.
+Booth finished with a season-high 20 points, shooting 6-for-7 from the field, including 2-for-2 in three-pointers.

-With five minutes remaining in the game, Villanova led by 10 points, and North Carolina quickly erased its lead.
+Villanova led by 10 points with five minutes remaining, but North Carolina quickly erased its lead.
 It all came down to the final seconds.

 Daniel Ochefu almost stole the ball from Paige, but Paige got around him.
 He went to take the three-pointer and was met with a hand from Arcidiacono.
 Paige seemingly floated in midair, swung the ball around, and made the shot to tie the game.